Stéphane Bura

 Explicit Intent: Shared Story Ownership between Player and Game - a paper I presented at AISB'06 (Adaptation in Artificial and Biological Systems - Symposium on Narrative, AI and Games).

-Ontologie de la fiction interactive dans les jeux vidéo (Ontology of Interactive Fiction in Videogames) - a French article in Word format.
+Ontologie de la fiction interactive dans les jeux vidéo (Ontology of Interactive Fiction in Videogames) - a French article.
 It's a chapter I've written for Nicolas Szilas and Jean-Hugues Réty's book Création de récits pour les fictions interactives (Story Creation for Interactive Fiction).

 Other Articles